Dragging a URL onto a view background

 Dragging a URL onto a view (as opposed to a note window) creates a new note.
-To ease correct setting of drop-target in Outline view if the drop is onto the right half of the note entry (i.e. where if moving a note a drop would result in a move inside the note) the result is to set $URL for the that note.
+To assist the correct setting of the drop-target in Outline view if the drop is onto the right half of the note entry (i.e. where if moving a note a drop would result in a move inside the note) the result is to set $URL for the that note.
 The target HTML file's

 The Badge is set to 'web' and the map icon height of the is the default height for a new note's icon.